FluffyLabs/typeberry/benchmarks/README.md

 # Running

 ```
-$ npm run benchmarks
+$ npm start -w @typeberry/benchmark
 ```

-The top-level `benchmarks` command will run all benchmarks in this folder, and create results in `<benchmark-name>/output` directory.
+The top-level `start` command of `@typeberry/benchmark` package will run all benchmarks in this folder, and create results in `<benchmark-name>/output` directory.

 # Maintaining performance